Find the best places to see cherry blossom with SWR

 Magnolia blossom at Mottisfont Abbey

 Mottisfont Abbey bursts into a candyfloss pink colour in late spring with it’s small cherry orchard offering a truly delightful spectacle.
 Time your visit for the end of March or early April to catch the magnolia in bloom too, creating a stunning archway to pass under on your way in.
+If you’re planning more garden filled days out, explore other National Trust places to visit in the South West.

 How to get there: Mottisfont Abbey is a 20-minute walk from Mottisfont and Dunbridge station.